faizannaseerr/DegreeDesign/README.md

 2. Admins can log in and register, as well as add and delete courses, whilst also editing course information and prerequisites.
 3. A degree timeline is generated for students based on their desirable courses and their subsequent prerequisities. (*Most Individual Input Here*)

+## Running The App

+The app can be run through andriod studio and an android phone emulator, or through connecting an android phone via cable.

+## App Snippets